justincbagley/Aspen-GBS-Mendeley-Data-accession/Mendeley_README.md

 The raw data were too large (>100GB) to be included in this accession due to space limitations.
 However, the data are available through means listed in the Data Accessibility section of the main text.

 Other than installing dependencies ([TASSEL-GBSv2](https://bitbucket.org/tasseladmin/tassel-5-source/wiki/Tassel5GBSv2Pipeline) and [bwa](https://github.com/lh3/bwa/), etc.), using a LINUX supercomputer, and following the official documentation for the pipeline, all that is required to replicate our runs of this pipeline is to format the raw data in '\*.fastq.gz' or '\*.fastq.txt.gz' format described in the documentation aand run the pipeline.
-Our final raw data files were named by lane/plate as described in the key files, and were moved to the following relative paths (within each run folder) on our Linux-based supercomputing cluster at the [Virginia Commonwealth University (CHiPC)](https://chipc.vcu.edu) facility:
+Our final raw data files were named by lanes/plates described in the key files, and were moved to the fastq/ subdirectory in each run folder on our Linux-based supercomputing cluster at the [Virginia Commonwealth University (CHiPC)](https://chipc.vcu.edu) facility.
+The final gzipped raw fastq files had the following names and sizes:

 ```
-./fastq/AXXXXXXXXX_1_fastq.txt.gz
-./fastq/AXXXXXXXXX_2_fastq.txt.gz
-./fastq/AH353KBBXX_8_fastq.txt.gz
+$ ## Run within final run folder:
+$ cd fastq/
+$ ls *.gz
+./AXXXXXXXXX_1_fastq.txt.gz
+./AXXXXXXXXX_2_fastq.txt.gz
+./AH353KBBXX_8_fastq.txt.gz
+$
+$ ll
+total 63221504
+-rw-rw-r-- 1 jcbagley jcbagley 32896418130 Jul 22 11:16 AH353KBBXX_8_fastq.txt.gz
+-rw------- 1 jcbagley jcbagley 18436171873 Jul 22 11:18 AXXXXXXXXX_1_fastq.txt.gz
+-rw------- 1 jcbagley jcbagley 13406144516 Jul 22 11:17 AXXXXXXXXX_2_fastq.txt.gz
 ```

 ## SNP VARIANT AND GENOTYPE FILE OVERVIEW